 During the Heresy and the build up to the invasion of the Sol System, Curze becomes aware of Gendor Skraivok’s plan.
 This plan is to pollute the VIII Legion with gutter scum whilst populating his family gang with VIII Legion aspirants back on Nostramo.
 Unfortunately, this knowledge comes too late to affect the Legions decline, but he does enact the ultimate vengeance on Nostramo.

 Curze ends up hating his Legion in virtually it’s entirety for either its criminality or its sycophantism (Equerry Chang being the greatest of them).
 Indeed, to the reader, it seems that outside of Jago Sevatarion and Talos Valcoran – The Night Haunter has not one drop of even the slightest concern for the well-being of the members of his Legion.

 “There was no other way”Konrad Curze on the compliance of Nostramo.

-Konrad Curze has a ruleset dating back to 2012 with the release of Book 2: Massacre.
+Konrad Curze will set you back 435 points and has a ruleset dating back to 2012 with the release of Book 2: Massacre.
 As such it’s fairly well written and robust – being crafted from a narrative position.